-Atheism is pretty much opposition to this sort of theism, usually on the grounds that there is no evidence or reason to believe such claims.
+Atheism is pretty much opposition to these sorts of theism, usually on the grounds that there is no evidence or reason to believe specific claims, or support the level of hopefulness that the ‘spiritual’ seem to be clinging onto.
 In this respect Atheism is a negative position: it simply rejects the claim that there are gods.

 Note that Atheism does not assert that there are definitely no gods.

-Some atheists might assert that there are absolutely no gods, but that isn’t much better than asserting absolutely that there is.
+Some atheists might assert that there are absolutely no gods, but that isn’t much better than asserting absolutely that there are gods.
 You might call such an atheism a ‘faith’ based atheism.
-But if you pin atheists down they generally agree that they do not hold such a strong opinion, but merely act as if they do because that’s often easier to express.
+But if you take the trouble to pin atheists down they generally agree that they do not hold such a strong opinion, but merely act as if they do because that’s often easier to express.

 But this acting as if there are no gods is a fair position to take.
 Christians act as if there are no Norse gods.
-They act as if there are no fairies or Santa – and playing along with such fantasies for the fun they provide for children isn’t acting with true belief.
+They act as if there are no fairies or Santa.
+(Note that playing along with such fantasies for the fun they provide for children isn’t acting with true belief.)

 Religions are a subset of Theism …